 DeeDee’s Ice Cream (Halifax, NS)

 Do you want out-of-the-box flavours in Halifax?
-DeeDee’s Ice Cream is a fan favourite!
-Over the Christmas season, I tasted their candy cane flavour and can’t wait to try more.
-With Nova Scotian suppliers and a socially-conscious attitude, this ice cream shop is worth the visit.
+DeeDee’s Ice Cream is definitely with a visit.
+Over the Christmas season, I was craving some chilly goodness and tried their candy cane flavour.
+Can’t wait to try more!
+With Nova Scotian suppliers and a socially conscious attitude, this ice cream shop is one of my favourites.

 Open: Year-round